Requirements for packaging

 Recycling and collecting

-Manufacturers and importers are responsible for the waste from packaging and packed products that they bring onto the market.
-These responsibilities also apply to showroom packaging which bears your name and logo.
-The responsibilities are:
+Manufacturers and importers are responsible for the waste from packaging and packed products they bring onto the Dutch market from abroad (extended producer responsibility).
+This also applies to showroom packaging with your name and logo on it.
+You must comply with these rules (in Dutch):

 - maximise the amount of recycled material used in new packaging